-When it comes to back-to-school gear, kids’ lunchboxes pack the nutrition and hydration little learners need to power through the day.
-We’ve rounded up the cool and the insulated, the easy to carry and the easy to clean, the glowing and the glittering, the brand new and even the empowering.
-Read on for 12 lunchboxes that get the job done and then some.
+When it comes to school gear, the lunchbox is the all-important pack that provides the nutrition little learners need to power through the day.
+We’ve found the newest, most modern, the easiest to carry and the easiest to clean, not to mention the glowing, the glittering and even the empowering—one for every kid at home.
+Scroll down to see the best lunchboxes for kids.

 Print Lunchbox by L.L.Bean

 For older kids on the go all day, from school to lunch to after-school activities, you want a lunchbox that holds up yet won’t take up the whole backpack.
-Made of the same strong “packcloth” as its school packs and available in the same designs, these insulated, PVC- and PBA-free boxes have lunch covered—in brand new colors, too!
+Made of the same strong “packcloth” as its school packs and available in the same designs, these insulated, PVC- and PBA-free boxes have lunch covered—in brand new colors and prints (surfing sloths!), too.

 Available at llbean.com, $19.95.